open-make/RHardware-minimaltemplate/README.md

 # Roadmap and future work

-We plan on providing template files and good guidelines in November 2024.
+We plan on providing template files and good guidelines in Mai 2025.
 Then, we plan on testing them in specific projects (internal and external).
 In early 2025, we created the full-template workflow, specifically for the LAUDS factories project.
 We are now working on the book, including information from previous projects in that form.